ory/hydra/docs/docs/index.md

 and OpenID Connect while being minimally invasive to your business logic and technology stack.

+## OpenID Certified

+ORY Hydra is a [Certified OpenID Provider Server](https://openid.net/developers/certified/) and implements all the requirements stated by the OpenID Foundation.
+In particular, it correctly implements the various OAuth 2.0 and OpenID Connect flows specified by the IETF and OpenID Foundation.

 ## Cryptographic Key Storage

 In addition to the OAuth 2.0 functionality, ORY Hydra offers a safe storage for cryptographic keys (used for example to sign JSON Web Tokens) and can manage OAuth 2.0 Clients.

-## Certified

-ORY Hydra is OpenID Connect certified (pending) and implements all the requirements stated by the OpenID Foundation.
-In particular, it correctly implements the various OAuth 2.0 and OpenID Connect flows specified by the IETF and OpenID Foundation.

 ## Security First